andy-byers/CalicoDB/DESIGN.md

 ### Links
 A link is a page that holds a single pointer to another page.
-They are used for both the freelist and to hold overflow values.
+They are used to form singly-linked lists for the freelist and overflow values.

 #### Link Header
 | Size | Offset | Name    |